-While it is considered a non-perishable food there are several conditions that can quickly make your stock of flour go bad, this includes incorrect storage conditions, weevil infestations, molds, and even just plain going stale.
+While it is considered a non-perishable food there are several things that can quickly make your stock of flour go bad, this includes incorrect storage conditions, weevil infestations, molds, and even just plain going stale.

 This guide is meant to show you how to maximize the shelf life of your flour so that you can stock up and keep a supply in case it ever becomes difficult to come by.

 Keep reading to learn more about different storage types and why it really matters to choose the right method for your needs.

 Table of Contents

 How Long Does Flour Last?